Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 SRT's default FileCC algorithm is a modified version of the UDT native congestion control algorithm {{GuAnAO}}, {{GHG04b}}
 designed for a bulk data transfer over networks with a large bandwidth-delay product (BDP).
-It's a hybrid Additive Increase Multiplicative Decrease (AIMD) algorithm, hence it adjusts both congestion window size (CWND_SIZE) and packet sending period (PKT_SND_PERIOD).
+It is a hybrid Additive Increase Multiplicative Decrease (AIMD) algorithm, hence it adjusts both congestion window size (CWND_SIZE) and packet sending period (PKT_SND_PERIOD).
 The units of measurement for CWND_SIZE and